 Step 5: Upgrade Your Internet Plan

 If you’ve tried the steps above and your wifi connection is still slow, maybe your Internet plan is the problem.
 If your router has no defects and is in an ideal location, there aren’t many simultaneous users, and you’re not downloading anything, then it’s probably time to upgrade into a faster Internet plan.
+Of course, check Internet test first if you have any question.

 Wifi connectivity became a necessity because people rely on it to do lots of things everyday.
 People use it to research, hospitals use it to store their patients’ medical records, airports use it for high-tech security devices, and so much more.
 So, if the connection suddenly becomes slow, it could really be a huge disturbance and could delay a lot of important stuff.
 If ever you’re experiencing slow connections, try the steps above.